 • weakness.

-Intestinal tuberculosis is an infectious disease caused by Mycobacterium tuberculosis.
-As a rule, this disease is secondary, since initially mycobacteria affect the lungs and only then are they brought into the intestine by the hematogenous or lymphogenous route.
+Intestinal tuberculosis is infectious disease which is caused by Mycobacterium tuberculosis.
+As a rule, this disease is secondary, since mycobacteria initially affect the lungs and only then are introduced into the intestines by hematogenous or lymphogenous routes.
 Colonoscopy for intestinal tuberculosis is performed to establish a diagnosis and take a biopsy if necessary.
-Initially, this disease manifests itself in the patient with general symptoms, such as fever, severe sweating, loss of appetite and body weight.
-Also from the intestines, diarrhea, blood impurities in the feces, as well as pain in the abdomen are observed.
+Initially, this disease manifests itself in the patient general symptoms such as fever, heavy sweating, loss of appetite and body weight.
+Diarrhea, blood in the stool, and pain in the abdominal area are also observed in the intestines.

 Contraindications for colonoscopy